thenativeweb/wolkenkit/README.md

 # wolkenkit

-wolkenkit is an open-source CQRS and event-sourcing framework for JavaScript and Node.js.
+wolkenkit is a CQRS and event-sourcing framework based on Node.js.
+It empowers you to build and run scalable distributed web and cloud services that process and store streams of domain events.
+It supports JavaScript and TypeScript, and is available under an open-source license.
+Additionally, there are also enterprise add-ons.
+Since it works especially well in conjunction with domain-driven design (DDD), wolkenkit is the perfect backend framework to shape, build, and run web and cloud APIs.

 **BEWARE: This README.md refers to the wolkenkit 4.0 community technology preview (CTP) 1.
 If you are looking for the latest stable release of wolkenkit, see the [wolkenkit documentation](https://docs.wolkenkit.io/).**